RevHeadGuy/LLM_DATA_LEAKAGE_MONITOR/README.md

 ii)Show a red toast notification: "Sensitive data detected!
 Input cleared."

 3. Works on all sites, including ChatGPT and other LLM/ML web UIs.

+# Testing & Evaluation

+1. Test Page

+i) Open test_page.html in your browser for a demo interface to try out detection.

+2. Automated Testing
+i) test_regex_detection.js and test_questions.json provide a Node.js script and dataset for evaluating detection accuracy.

+ii) To run the test:

+a) Ensure you have Node.js installed.

+b) Install dependencies: npm install

+c) Run: node test_regex_detection.js

+d) Review the output for detection statistics.

+# Model & Offline ML

+1. The extension uses a quantized BERT-tiny NER model (from HuggingFace, ONNX format) for entity recognition.

+2. All model files are stored in web_model/bert-tiny-ner/.

+3.No data ever leaves your machine.